stan-dev/projpred/README.md

 # projpred [<img src="https://raw.githubusercontent.com/stan-dev/logos/master/logo_tm.png" align="right" width="120" alt="Stan Logo"/>](https://mc-stan.org)

-**projpred** is an R package to perform the projection predictive variable selection for generalized linear models as well as generalized linear and additive multilevel models.
+The **projpred** R package performs the projection predictive variable selection for generalized linear models as well as generalized linear and additive multilevel models.
 The package is compatible with the [**rstanarm**](https://mc-stan.org/rstanarm/) and [**brms**](https://paul-buerkner.github.io/brms/) packages, but custom reference models can also be used.